SAAF School Cricket Series

-The SAAF School Cricket Series is an annual high school cricket championship organized by the Student Athletic Activities Foundation in Nepal.
+The SAAF School Cricket Series is an annual high school cricket championship organized by the Student Athletic Activities Foundation (SAAF) in Nepal.
 It is played under the Twenty20 variant of limited overs cricket.

 History

 The inaugural event of the SAAF School Cricket Series was staged in Kathmandu from 31 December 2014 to 7 January 2015 with eight high school cricket teams from seven high schools.
 The event was titled WAI WAI School Cricket Series 2014 after the main sponsor of the championship.
 Out of the 20 matches, 16 were played at Sainik Awasiya Mahavidyalaya Ground, Bhaktapur and 4 were played at Engineering Campus Ground, Lalitpur.

 Format

 Eight teams are divided into two, four-team, pools.
 Each pool plays a round-robin format.
 The top two teams from each pool compete in the first place playoffs to determine the teams finishing in the top four positions.
 The bottom two teams from each pool are relegated to the fifth place playoffs.